anton-k/dragon-osc/README.md

 There is a Haskell library that allows you to write the config files easily.
 Every widget and unit of config file is encoded as a normal value.
 There are plans to make the config-file generators for python or scala.

-Yo can find the source vcode for generators in the directory `api`.
+Yo can find the source vcode for generators in the directory `json-gen`.

 #### Simple layout